wangwen-a/PMPL/README.md

 # PMPL
-Penalized Maximum Profile Likelihood for Linear Regression with Diverging Dimensionality and Unknown Error Density
+Penalized Maximum Profile Likelihood for Linear Regression with Diverging Dimensionality and Unknown Error Density.